 - (3) The alcohol and drug safety action program within the division of motor vehicles shall be funded by general revenue appropriations. - (g) The director of the health department of the state of Rhode Island is empowered to make and file with the secretary of state regulations that prescribe the techniques and methods of chemical analysis of the person's body fluids or breath and the qualifications and certification of individuals authorized to administer this testing and analysis. - (h) Jurisdiction for misdemeanor violations of this section shall be with the district court for persons eighteen (18) years of age or older and to the family court for persons under the age of eighteen (18) years.
 The courts shall have full authority to impose any sentence authorized, and to order the suspension of any license, for violations of this section.
 All trials in the district court and family court of violations of the section shall be scheduled within thirty (30) days of the arraignment date.
 No continuance or postponement shall be granted except for good cause shown.
 Any continuances that are necessary shall be granted for the shortest practicable time.
-Trials in superior court are not required to be scheduled within thirty (30) days of the arraignment date. - (i) No fines, suspensions, assessments, alcohol or drug treatment programs, course on driving while intoxicated or under the influence of a controlled substance, public community restitution, or jail provided for under this section can be suspended. - (j) An order to attend a special course on driving while intoxicated that shall be administered in cooperation with a college or university accredited by the state, shall include a provision to pay a reasonable tuition for the course in an amount not less than twenty-five dollars (\$ 25.00), and a fee of one hundred seventy-five dollars (\$ 175), which fee shall be deposited into the general fund. - (k) For the purposes of this section, any test of a sample of blood, breath, or urine for the presence of alcohol that relies in whole or in part upon the principle of infrared light absorption is considered a chemical test. - (l) If any provision of this section, or the application of any provision, shall for any reason be judged invalid, such a judgment shall not affect, impair, or invalidate the remainder of the section, but shall be confined in this effect to the provision or application directly involved in the controversy giving rise to the judgment.
+Trials in superior court are not required to be scheduled within thirty (30) days of the arraignment date. - (i) No fines, suspensions, assessments, alcohol or drug treatment programs, course on driving while intoxicated or under the influence of a controlled substance, public community restitution, or jail provided for under this section can be suspended. - (j) An order to attend a special course on driving while intoxicated that shall be administered in cooperation with a college or university accredited by the state, shall include a provision to pay a reasonable tuition for the course in an amount not less than twenty-five dollars (\$25.00), to be determined by the college or university and a fee of one hundred seventy-five dollars (\$175), which fee shall be deposited into the general fund. - (k) For the purposes of this section, any test of a sample of blood, breath, or urine for the presence of alcohol that relies in whole or in part upon the principle of infrared light absorption is considered a chemical test. - (l) If any provision of this section, or the application of any provision, shall for any reason be judged invalid, such a judgment shall not affect, impair, or invalidate the remainder of